andrew/ultimate-awesome/README.md

 - [awesome-identity-management](https://github.com/abhir9/awesome-identity-management) - 😎 Awesome lists about Identity Management Solutions .
 - [awesome-programming-humor](https://github.com/alichtman/awesome-programming-humor) - Awesome software, subreddits, websites, and other cool stuff that programmers would find funny.
 - [tech-resources](https://github.com/andou/tech-resources) - 🔧 A list of useful resources for tech enthusiasts.  .
+- [awesomes](https://github.com/ducin/awesomes) - Awesome list of valuable resources and people to follow, curated by me ™.
 - [awesome-yii2](https://github.com/goke-epapa/awesome-yii2) - Curated list of resources about using Yii2 - Yii is a high-performance component-based PHP framework.
 - [awesome-rails-education](https://github.com/heyspacetime/awesome-rails-education) - 💎 Becoming a Ruby and Ruby on Rails developer for people who already know some developery things.
 - [awesome-buildless](https://github.com/hwclass/awesome-buildless) - A collection of sites, apps built based on & packages, articles and other stuff about ES modules.